indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

   The standard cross-platform graphics library, usually comes with the OS.
   There may be specific versions for specific video cards.
   OpenGL 1.3+

+libzip
+  Optional, for zip archive reading.
+Linux Only.
+  Set HAVE_LIBZIP in make_options file.
+  Set HAVE_LIBZIP=12 if you have libzip 1.2 or later, which will use the libzip zip_seek and will disable the local zip_seek function.
+  Enable zip archive reading by setting ZIPWAD in doomdef.h.

+dlopen
+  Optional, for ziplib detection.
+Linux Only.
+  Set HAVE_DLOPEN in make_options file.
+  Enable libzip detection by setting ZIPWAD_OPTIONAL in doomdef.h.

 You will require the following programs during the build process: